saulpierotti/markdown_notebook/DRD.md

 	* Outliers outside of the lines are shown

 ## Microarrays
+* Tiling arrays cover an entire genome
+* I can also have protein arrays
+* For transcriptomics and DNA metilation I can use competitive or non competitive arrays
+* Production technologies
+	* Oligos can be separately synthesised and spotted
+	* DNA can be synthesized directly on the chip (GeneChip)
+	* Oligos can be separately synthesized and loaded on beads, which are then immobilised on the chip (beadChips)

 ### Competitive microarrays
 * They use 2 colors in the same chip